-- 2.2 An allocation of this funding has been offered to North Northamptonshire Council to deliver an additional thirty homes for the eligible cohort during 2023. - 2.3 The Council will need to identify between 50% and 60% match capital funding to support this programme. - 2.4 It is proposed that the Council commits to this programme to alleviate increasing demand on homelessness services and to assist refugees who have arrived in the area to move on from bridging hotels or sponsor placements, and that the Council delivers it through a property acquisitions programme.
+- 2.1 On 7th June 2023 the Department for Levelling Up Housing and Communities (DLUHC) announced the Local Authority Housing Fund Round 2.
+This supports the Government's humanitarian obligations to provide safe and suitable housing to those fleeing their country. - 2.2 An allocation of this funding has been offered to North Northamptonshire Council to deliver an additional 11 homes for the eligible cohort during 2023/24. - 2.3 The Council will need to identify 60% match capital funding to support this programme. - 2.4 It is proposed that the Council commits to this programme to alleviate increasing demand on homelessness and temporary accommodation services and to assist refugees who have arrived in the area to move on from bridging hotels or sponsor placements, and that the Council delivers it through a property acquisitions programme.